ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

         - Value Based

 ## Determining the value of your product to your potential customer

-    - When you value something, you consider it important, worthwhile, something to possess
-    - When people determine the value of your product/service it is in relation to the specific problem you are solving and the characteristics involved with it..in other words the WHY?
+When you value something, you consider it important, worthwhile, and something to possess.
+When people determine the value of your product/service it is in relation to the specific problem you are solving and the characteristics involved with it; in other words the WHY?
 Why is it valuable?
-    - Does your product save people time?
+Does your product save people time?
 How much time?
 If people value their time, they will value the thing that protects and saves their time.
-    - Time: Value - ratio - if you save me 1x time here, and I have the potential to generate 5x revenue by saving my time to do something that accomplishes Y, I value that
-    - I find that related to the worth of my time plus the amount of potential reward.
+Value substituation is important and the time to value ratio.
+Time: Value - ratio - if you save me 1x time here, and I have the potential to generate 5x revenue by saving my time to do something that accomplishes Y, I value that tremendously.
+I find that related to the worth of my time plus the amount of potential reward.

     - Value has a trigger
     - Value is relative